orao-network/solana-vrf/callback/README.md

 2.  (writable) State PDA will be writable within the callback
 3.  (readonly) VRF's `NetworkState` PDA will be available for reading
 4.  (readonly) Fulfilled `RequestAccount` PDA will be available for reading
-5.  (optional) ... zero or many additional accounts given upon registration or upon the `Request` CPI (see bellow)
+5.  (optional) ... zero or more additional accounts given upon registration or upon the `Request` CPI (see bellow)

+From the features perspective there are two types of callbacks:

+1.  `Callback` — normal callback
+2.  `CallbackAlt` — _ALT_ here stands for [Address Lookup Tables][lookup-tables].
+    This type of callback is able to use Solana's feature that allows developers to create a collection of related addresses to efficiently load more addresses in a single transaction.
+This is only possible for a _request-level callback_ (see bellow).

-There are two types of callbacks:
+From the contract perspective there are two types of callbacks:

 1.  _Client-level_ callback — a callback (if any) that is given upon the client registration — it will be called for every fulfilled request